 Icon Description The Bookmarks dialog is used to create, edit and delete views of currently running jobs.
-Batch Job GError GRun The Running Master Jobs dialog gives a clear view of the current Master Jobs.
-The Search Running Jobs dialog is used to search for running jobs according to ⊕ ⊕0k specific criteria.
+The Running Master Jobs dialog gives a clear view of the current Master Jobs. Ê The Search Running Jobs dialog is used to search for running jobs accord- := ing to specific criteria.
 The Submit Jobs dialog is used for starting workflows.
-The Batches and Jobs dialog is used to create and manage folders, batches, jobs and milestones.
-The BICsuite!web Users dialog is used for the administration of BICsuite!web Å users. Å .
-The BICsuite!server Users dialog is used for the administration of BIC- ă. suite!server users.
-The Groups dialog is used for the administration of BICsuiteuser groups.
-The Job Servers and Resources dialog is used for the administration of job servers, scopes and associated resources.
-Contin ues on next page
+Medic The Batches and Jobs dialog is used to create and manage folders, batches, Agent jobs and milestones.

+Continues on next page